pranavpr/cardinfo.github.io/_posts/2019-10-01-hsbc-festive-bonanza-makemytrip-vouchers-cashback-up-for-grabs.md

 image: /assets/images/hsbc-festive-bonanza-2019.jpg
 ---

 HSBC has announced the Festive Bonanza offer wherein it's giving away MakeMyTrip gift cards and cash back on meeting the spends target.
 There is also a bumper reward of Rs.
 1 Lakh MakeMyTrip gift card for top 5 spenders during the offer period along with an early bird offer of MakeMyTrip Gift Card worth Rs.
-3,000 for first 10 spenders.
+3,000 for first 10 spenders to reach Rs.
+1,00,000 mark.

 ### Offer Details